cdaven/lira/README.md

 Lira indexed and organized all your MP3 songs, and you could play them through Winamp.

-This was my contribution to Datormagazin's big programming competition in 2003/2004.
+This was my contribution to Datormagazin's big programming competition in 2003 ("Datormagazins Stora Programmeringstävling 2003").
 The winners were revealed in magazine #2, 2004.
 (I did not get any kind of prize or honorary mention.)

 I started working on this just days after Apple released iTunes for Windows on October 16, 2003.
 You could say this is my iTunes clone.